Thoughts on Working and Running

-For many of us a lunch-time run brings welcome respite from an 8-hour desk job.
+For many of us, a lunch-time run brings a welcome respite from an 8-hour desk job.
 Sitting is, after all, regarded as the new smoking, right?
-And while the health impacts of working a desk job are less than rosy, extended periods of sitting can certainly make it easier to clock some long running miles before or after work.
+And while the health impacts of working a desk job are less than rosy, extended periods of sitting can certainly make it easier to clock some long-running miles before or after work.

 Runners working a physically demanding job are, however, not so lucky.
 Because churning out miles after a hard day of physical labor requires an extra large helping of commitment and effort.
 And, in addition, logging high mileage on already tired legs may lead to burnout and even injury.

-So what exactly is the consensus on working a physically demanding job and doing leisure-time exercise?
+So what exactly is the consensus on working and running?
 Does a physically demanding job replace the need for additional leisure-time movement?
 And is it possible to keep on running and working a physically demanding job without risking injury or burnout?
 Let’s hear what the research has to say.

 Can Occupational Physical Activity Replace Leisure-Time Exercise?

 The first question that pops to mind, is whether leisure-time exercise is necessary when working a physically demanding job.
 Doesn’t physical exertion on the job provide all the proven benefits of leisure-time exercise, thereby replacing the need for it?
 According to the results of a few recent studies, the surprising answer is “no”.

 A 2013 study found that hard manual labor may harm more than helpful when it comes to heart health.
 This study looked at data from 23 different epidemiological studies that involved a combined 790 000 adult participants.
 Approximately 22 000 cases of cardiovascular disease were identified during the study’s follow-up.